[Chapter Four: Judges of El]

 The equivalent passage in the bible has stripped away this reference to Asshur and the implied location of Shechem within the boundaries of the Assyrian Empire.

 There is another variation of this story that appears in the Genesis Apocryphon found at Qumran.
 In that document Arioch is identified not as king of Ellasar, purportedly Assyria, but of Cappadocia on the Halys River on the south shore of the Black Sea in what is now Turkey.
 What are we to make of this seeming inconsistency?
 It turns out that the inconsistency is only apparent.
 We find the solution to this puzzle in the Argonautica of Apollonius Rhodius in references to the region around the Halys as "the Assyrian shore" and later as "the delta-land of Assyria."
-Clearly during the middle of the 16th Century BC the power of Assyria extended as far north as the Black Sea and as far south as the Dead Sea.
+This suggests that toward the end of the 16th century BC the power of Assyria extended as far north as the Black Sea and as far south as the Dead Sea.

 Return to Syria

-Upon consulting the fragmentary tables of kings of various Syrian cities, we find that Ugarit, which we have previously encountered in the chapter on Moses and his relations as well as in the present one, was ruled by more than one king by the name of Ibiranu, one of whom reigned during a short period after Abram left Haran in 1528.
-Interestingly enough, there was also an ’Ammurapi about this time.
-The following extract is from the German version of Wikipedia:
+No matter which order of events is correct, upon consulting the fragmentary tables of kings of various Syrian cities, we find that Ugarit, which we have previously encountered in the chapter on Moses and his relations as well as in the present one, was ruled by more than one king by the name of Ibiranu, one of whom reigned after a king named Niqmepa who followed a king named ’Ammurapi.
+The following extract is from a couple of years ago in the German version of Wikipedia.
+It has since been altered and the kings have been rearranged:

 Ibiranu I.